hienlongg/hienlongg.github.io/docs/index.md

 ---
-title: 'Dương Hứa Toàn (Tony) - Expert Software Engineer'
+title: 'Trương Hiển Long - IT Student & AI Enthusiast'
-lastUpdated: '2024-01-15'
+lastUpdated: '2025-09-27'
 ---

-# Dương Hứa Toàn (Tony)
+# Trương Hiển Long

-## Computer Science Student & AI Enthusiast
+## IT Student & AI Enthusiast

-I am a passionate and enthusiastic computer science student at Ho Chi Minh University of Science with an unwavering eagerness to learn and grow in the technology field.
+I am a passionate and enthusiastic IT student at Ho Chi Minh University of Science with an unwavering eagerness to learn and grow in the technology field.
 My strong mathematical foundation has naturally led me to pursue a specialized 1-year AI course, where I'm diving deep into the fascinating world of artificial intelligence and machine learning.

 What drives me is my genuine enthusiasm for technology and my commitment to continuous learning.
 I believe that with my solid mathematical background and analytical mindset, combined with my dedication to mastering new concepts, I can contribute meaningfully to innovative projects while constantly expanding my knowledge and skills in this rapidly evolving field.